I own a business

 Congratulations on being a business owner.

 Studies say that over 95% of the population in the US say they want to own a business, but only 5% actually do.
 You are one of the few who put their desire into motion.
-You backed your words with action.
-You took the leap.
-You wrote the check.
+You backed your words with action and took the leap.
+Thus, you wrote the check.
 You embraced the risk.
 We admire you for that.

 I don’t have to tell you this, but owning a business has its challenges.
 Some days it’s fun and exhilarating.
 Other days it just plain sucks.
 Whatever reward you are getting for your business, or will get in the future, you fully deserve it.
 In fact, you probably deserve a hell of a lot more than you are getting or will get.